-In 2015, a Women in Buddhism grant in the amount of $2,500 was awarded to hold a series of workshops for young women held in Non-Secure Placements (NSPs) or juvenile detention homes where they can either turn around or be incarcerated.
+In 2015, a Women in Buddhism grant was awarded to hold a series of workshops for young women held in Non-Secure Placements (NSPs) or juvenile detention homes where they can either turn around or be incarcerated.

-In 2014, an additional Women in Buddhism grant in the amount of $2,500 was awarded for continued support of the Urban Women’s Retreat.
+In 2014, an additional Women in Buddhism grant was awarded for continued support of the Urban Women’s Retreat.

-In 2013, a Women in Buddhism grant in the amount of $2,500 was awarded to create three one-day Urban Women’s Retreats.
-The Foundation donated an additional $2,500 for this program as part of a matching grant
+In 2013, a Women in Buddhism grant was awarded to create three one-day Urban Women’s Retreats.
+The Foundation donated an additional $2,500 for this program as part of a matching grant.

 In 2011, a grant in the amount of $10,000 was awarded to support general operating expenses.